Pavan-G149/Receiver-Digital-beamforming-using-USRP-interfaced-with-MATLAB/README.md

 **Initial Setup**
 1) Connect the USRP's in [MIMO configuration](MIMO.png)  as shown in picture.
 2) Configure the USRP's in Matlab
-    Matlab --> Add-Ons --> Manage Add-Ons --> Communications Toolbox Support Package for USRP Radio click setup (click the settings it will show Setup)
+    Matlab --> Add-Ons --> Manage Add-Ons --> Communications Toolbox Support Package for USRP Radio click setup (click the settings it will show Setup) --> select Select Ethernet based radio ( we are using N210 USRP) --> select the check box to manually configure the computer network interface --> if status is avaliable click next --> Test the radio connection ( connected USRP IP Addresses will be shown) then finish the setup.

 # Demo
 Add a video or animated gif/picture to showcase the code in operation.